 What alternatives do I have?

-The Council collects your garden waste using the green wheeled bin provided and this is taken to a local composting facility.
+The Council collects your garden and food waste fortnightly in a green bin and this is taken to a local composting facility.
+Please see garden waste collection service for the latest information.

 Local Household Waste Recycling

-The Local Household Waste Recycling Centre takes a wide range of items which cannot be put into the green or other recycling bins.
+Local Recycling Centres accept a wide range of items that cannot be recycled or disposed of in your kerbside bins.

 Bonfires and the Law